 When the contractor finishes, you find yourself back where you started.
 You still need some kind of support and troubleshooting for your CRM.

-This solution gives you access to in-depth expertise in your chosen CRM system.
+If you outsource your support to an expert, you get access to in-depth expertise in your chosen CRM system.
 Your CRM support partner should have a range of staff, both technical and business-focused, so you get the benefit of multiple perspectives.
 They’re also troubleshooting other CRM systems all the time, which means they’re likely to have seen issues before and be able to resolve them quickly.

 Ideally, you want to choose a CRM support partner who take the time to understand your business, your priorities, your system.
 That means they can help you and your users effectively.
 That’s part of the deal with OpsisAssist, our support service for Microsoft Dynamics CRM.

 A common objection to external support is the cost – and if you’re cash-strapped, that’s a valid concern.
 But be sure to weigh this dollar cost against the opportunity costs, risk and potential business disruption of other options.

 In many ways, an external support contract is like insurance.
 You may not use it every month, but knowing that it’s there and that you are not exposed can free you to concentrate on other priorities in your business.

 There’s only one time Opsis can recommend this as an option.
 If you’ve had a third party working on your CRM, they know and understand your business and your solution.
 They may be able to support you effectively on an ad-hoc basis.
 But beware – your urgent request interrupts their scheduled business, so they’re likely to charge high rates for it.